 First, make sure, that your feature integrates well into the most recent main code version.
 Be aware that the upstream code may have evolved while you were implementing your feature.

-First synchronise your master branch to the upstream master, as written in the section Synchronising to the upstream master branch.
+Synchronise your main branch to the upstream main, as written in the section Synchronising to the upstream main branch.

 Check out your feature branch: